 How Do I Get Into North Korea?

-After signing up to a tour and when your visa and permission for entry to North Korea is granted, you will fly from Beijing to Pyongyang on Air Koryo – an airline which is run by the North Korean government.
+After signing up to a tour and when your visa and permission for entry to North Korea is granted, you will fly from Beijing to Pyongyang on Air Koryo – a state-run airline.
 Air Koryo has consistently bad ratings, but flights to North Korea are the only means to enter.